dealingwith/daniel-industries/_posts/2025-02-21-the-attention-economy-monetizes-our-fear-of-boredom.md

 Chris Hayes:

 > Yes, I also think the flip side of exactly what you're describing...My most searing memories of mass as a kid was a level of boredom that felt overwhelming.
 And I just remember at least, I would memorize digits of pie, I would run through the top 10 NL ERA leaders [hosts laugh], I would just desperately create some internal mental gymnastics.
-And I think it's because at that age, and maybe I'm just a spiritually stunted person.
-But I think at that age, it's very hard to practice that discipline, spiritually, and so what you're left with is just this level of boredom.
+And I think it's because at that age, and maybe I'm just a spiritually stunted person, but I think at that age, it's very hard to practice that discipline, spiritually, and so what you're left with is just this level of boredom.

-> But one of the things I right in the book, and I think this gets to the point you're making...boredom is actually essential, and turning away from it towards distraction, diversion, you know, to go back to the homily your citing, diversion is sort of adjacent to sin.
+> But one of the things I write in the book, and I think this gets to the point you're making...boredom is actually essential, and turning away from it towards distraction, diversion, you know, to go back to the homily you're citing, diversion is sort of adjacent to sin.
 And I think that there's something about boredom and holiness that are inseparable from each other, that is a kind of unarticulated insight of the book, but also a pretty important thing to think about.

 Sam Adler-Bell: